ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Users retain the following information about the last tree head they've
 observed:

-1. The "size" of the log tree, defined as the number of log entries (leaves) it contains.
+1. The size of the log tree (that is, the number of leaves it contained).
-2. The root hashes of the "full subtrees" of the log tree.
-The full subtrees are the balanced subtrees which are as large as possible.
-That is, they do not have another balanced subtree as their parent.
-This allows the Transparency Log to provide more space-efficient consistency and inclusion proofs than if just the root hash was retained.
+2. The head values of the **full subtrees** of the log tree.
+The full subtrees are the balanced subtrees which are as large as possible, meaning that they do not have another balanced subtree as their parent.
 3. The timestamps of the log entries along the frontier.
-This will be used to ensure that subsequent log entry timestamps are correct.

-When users make queries to the Transparency Log, they advertise the size of the last tree head they've observed.
+When users make queries to the Transparency Log, they advertise the size of the last tree head they observed.
 If the Transparency Log responds with an updated tree head, it first provides a consistency proof to show that the new tree head is an extension of the previous one.
 It then also provides the
 following:

-- Starting with the rightmost log entry from the tree that was advertised by the user, compute its direct path in the new implicit binary search tree.
-Provide the log entry timestamp for each element of the direct path that's to the right of the advertised log entry.
+- In the new implicit binary search tree, compute the direct path of the log entry with index `size-1`, where `size` is the tree size advertised by the user.
+Provide the timestamp of each log entry in the direct path whose index is greater than or equal to `size`.
 - Exactly one of these log entries will lie on the new tree's frontier.
 From this log entry, compute the remainder of the frontier.
 That is, compute the log entry's right child, the right child's right child, and so on.
 Provide the timestamps for these log entries as well.

-Users verify that each timestamp is greater than or equal to the last.
+Users verify that the first timestamp is greater than or equal to the timestamp of the rightmost log entry they retained, and that each subsequent timestamp is greater than or equal to the one prior.
 While this only requires users to verify a logarithmic number of the newly added log entries' timestamps, it guarantees that two users with overlapping views of the tree will detect any violations.
-Note that retaining only the rightmost log entry's timestamp would be sufficient for this purpose, but users retain the timestamps of all log entries along the frontier.
+While retaining only the rightmost log entry's timestamp would be sufficient for this purpose, users retain the timestamps of all log entries along the frontier.
 The additional timestamps are retained to make later parts of the protocol more efficient.

 Additionally, the Transparency Log defines two durations: how far ahead and how far behind the current time the rightmost log entry's timestamp may be.
 Users